sarath940/QantasTechTest/README.md

 # QantasTechTest
-App shows the list of airports names from the api/database.when we click on the airport name it is goes details of the airport.
-It is full written in Kotlin using MVVM architecture and livedata.
+when the app opens it shows the list of airports names from the api/database.when we select on one of the item it goes to the detail page of that particular airport.

+## Details of the project
+*It is full written in Kotlin using MVVM architecture,livedata and coroutines.
-It is saves the data in the local database using room database Junit test cases are written for the view model and repository using mockito with 80% test coverage ️
+*It is saves the data in the local database using room database after the API call.
+*Junit test cases are written for the view model and repository using mockito with 80% test coverage.

+️
 ## Clone the repository by following git command
 git clone https://github.com/sarath940/QantasTechTest.git

+## How to run the Project
+* Just make sure connected to the internet in the Emulator/Device.
+* just clean the build before the run the application.
+* Min SDK is 26 to run the app in the Emulator/Device.

 ## Features
 * kotlin coroutines for async operations